Foco22/PrivateSavingApp/README.md

 ## Overview

-This is a Saving app that using your financial records from your bank, allow to identify your income and expenses.
+This is a Saving app that using your financial records from your bank, allow to identify income and expenses monthly.
 Addicionally, the app has a discharge classifier which it be usefull to identify in what items you spend more.
-This classifier was done based on bussines rule, more than a ML or AI models.
+This classifier was done based on bussines rule, without using a ML or AI models.

 ## Non-technical prerequisite